Charlie Walk: Allegations of sexual misconduct

-Walk was accused of sexual misconduct on January 29, 2018, an allegation he denied.
-On January 31, he was placed on leave by Republic, pending an investigation, and on February 1, 2018, he withdrew from The Four: Battle for Stardom where he was one of the four residing judges.
-In a prepared statement, he said: "Out of respect for the contestants, my fellow judges and everyone involved with the show, I have made the decision not to attend the finale of The Four.
+Walk was accused of sexual misconduct on January 29, 2018.
+He denied the allegation.
+On January 31, Republic placed him on leave, pending an investigation.
+He resigned from his position as a judge on The Four: Battle for Stardom on February 1.
+In a statement, he said: "Out of respect for the contestants, my fellow judges and everyone involved with the show, I have made the decision not to attend the finale of The Four.
 I do not want my presence to be a distraction.
 Needless to say this is very upsetting."

-Five women accused Walk of sexual misconduct over a period of decades in a lengthy piece published by Rolling Stone in February 2018.
 In March 2018, following an internal review, Universal and Walk agreed to "mutually part ways."